Army Spouse Move-In Timeline Explained

 Military Spouse PCS Timeline

-The PCS move-in schedule for military spouses includes three phases: pre-move, moving day, and post-move, and there are several steps involved in the Army spouse relocation timeline, including:
+The PCS move-in schedule for military spouses includes three phases.
+These are the pre-move, moving day, and post-move, and there are several steps involved in the Army spouse relocation timeline, including:

 • Receiving PCS Orders – You’ll likely receive this paperwork three to six months before the move.
 This is the signal to begin planning immediately.
 Notify your spouse, inform your current landlord or housing office, and begin organizing your belongings.
 The sooner you start, the smoother your move will be.